-Nirvana: The Man Who Sold The World Meaning
+David Bowie: The Man Who Sold the World Meaning

 Although I wasn't there, he said I was his friend

-Which came as a surprise, I spoke into his eyes
+Which came as some surprise I spoke into his eyes

-I thought you died alone, alone a long time ago
+I thought you died alone, a long long time ago

 Oh no, not me